dotnet-architecture/eShopOnContainers/README.md

 # eShopOnContainers - Microservices Architecture and Containers based Reference Application (**BETA state** - Visual Studio 2017 and CLI environments compatible)
-Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers. <p>
+Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers.

+## IMPORTANT NOTE!
+**Visual Studio 2017 15.7 Preview 2.0 or later is needed to run the solution** Due to the configuration used in `docker-compose.yml` file, VS15.7 (currently in Preview 2) is needed to run the solution.
+Trying to run the solution in VS15.6 (current RTM of Visual Studio 2017) will generate errors (complaining about invalid values in docker-compose file).

 **NEWS / ANNOUNCEMENTS**
 Do you want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News